AregSPZ/spxr/README.md

-SPXR
+# SPXR

-A package where i store my custom functions.
+A package where i store my custom functions for repetitive tasks.